Cellphone monitoring is spreading with the coronavirus. So is an uneasy tolerance of surveillance.

 “I feel like I should have a problem with it and yet I don’t,” Halper said during a phone interview from her home on a small kibbutz between Jerusalem and Tel Aviv.

 Like many, she said health considerations now seem more pressing than privacy.
 She had even downloaded a voluntary government app and appreciated it every day when it told her she had had no contact with a known coronavirus case.
-(The app is separate from the Internal Security Agency’s tracking efforts.)
+(The app is separate from the Shin Bet’s tracking efforts.)

 “I take comfort from that,” she said.
 “I can’t be afraid of the [risk to privacy] right now.
 I’m much more afraid of corona and what it’s doing to society,” she said.